JamieBort/Portfolio-Website/README.md

   - [ ] c.
 Update my bio.

   - [ ] d.
-Add .DS_Store and other files to the .gitignore file
+Add .DS_Store and other files to the .gitignore file.

+  - [ ] e.
+Make sure the header background is tall enough for my phone.

 - [ ] 9.
 Then build it for tablet users.
 - [ ] 10.
 Lastly build it for desktop users.